Ḫatepuna: Name and character

 Variants of Ḫatepuna's name include Ḫatepinu and possibly Ḫalipinu, attested in a Hittite text describing the pantheon of Zalpa.
 The breve is sometimes omitted in transcription.
 The first syllable might be the Hattic word for sea.
 The suffix pina or pinu is attested in many other names of both male and female deities of Hattic origin, such as Tetepinu, Telipinu or Zalipinu, and can be translated as "child".
 It has therefore been proposed that Ḫatepunas name might mean "sea daughter".
 It is presumed that she was imagined as a young woman.

 Ḫatepuna was regarded as the spouse of Telipinu.
 It is presumed that they were both associated with agriculture.
+Due on the connection between them it has been proposed that the sparsely attested theonym Kappariyamu, classified as a member of the category of Anatolian tutelary deities (dLAMMA) and attested in enumerations of deities directly before Telipinu in a number of festival texts, was an alternate name of Ḫatepuna.
 However, the existence of a tradition in which she was the spouse of a male form of the grain deity Ḫalki has also been noted, which according to Piotr Taracha might indicate that in individual northern and central Anatolian settlements she had different spouses.